Connect with others who understand.

 The butterfly-shaped thyroid gland is part of the endocrine system, which is responsible for creating and releasing hormones.
 Myasthenia gravis and thyroid issues often occur together.
 (Adobe Stock)

-Your thyroid is a butterfly-shaped gland found at the front of your neck, below your Adam’s apple.
+Your thyroid is a butterfly-shaped gland located below your Adam’s apple, at the front of your neck.
 The thyroid gland is part of your endocrine system — the organs responsible for making and releasing hormones.
 The hormones your thyroid releases are called thyroid hormones.

-Thyroid hormones control metabolism, which is the process your body uses to turn food into energy.
+Everything your body does, from exercising and accomplishing daily tasks to simply staying alive, requires energy.
+Thyroid hormones control metabolism — the process your body uses to turn food into energy.
 The two thyroid hormones, thyroxine (also known as T4) and triiodothyronine (T3), tell your body how much energy to use.

 Your pituitary gland helps control the levels of thyroid hormones in your blood.
-If your levels are too low, your pituitary gland will release thyroid-stimulating hormone (TSH), which tells your thyroid gland to make more thyroid hormone.
+If your levels are too low, your pituitary gland will release thyroid-stimulating hormone (TSH).
+TSH tells your thyroid gland to make more thyroid hormone.

 When your thyroid is working well, your metabolism will make and burn energy at the right rate.
-If this gland isn’t working properly, you may have either hyperthyroidism (too much thyroid hormone) or hypothyroidism (not enough thyroid hormone).
+If this gland isn’t working properly, your body may produce either too much thyroid hormone (hyperthyroidism) or not enough (hypothyroidism).

 How Is Thyroid Disease Related to Myasthenia Gravis?

-Thyroid issues are relatively common, affecting an estimated 5 percent of people in the United States, according to a 2023 study in the journal Endocrine Practice.
-On the other hand, myasthenia gravis is rare, occurring in around 14 to 20 in 100,000 people, per the Myasthenia Gravis Foundation of America.
-People with myasthenia gravis are more than two times as likely to develop a coexisting thyroid disease than the general population, and the risk increases over time.
+Thyroid issues are relatively common.
+According to one estimate, thyroid disease affects 5 percent of people in the United States.
+On the other hand, myasthenia gravis is rare.
+In the U.S., about 37 in 100,000 people have the condition.
+Compared with the general population, people with myasthenia gravis are more than twice as likely to develop thyroid diseases.
+The risk also increases over time.

-Scientists believe that thyroid diseases may be related to myasthenia gravis because both conditions stem from problems with the immune system.
-Research has found that people with myasthenia gravis and autoimmune thyroid disorders may have some genes in common.
-Environmental factors, such as viral infections and certain medications, may also trigger myasthenia gravis or thyroid problems.
+It’s thought that thyroid disease may be related to myasthenia gravis because both conditions stem from immune system dysfunction.
+Researchers have found that people with myasthenia gravis and autoimmune thyroid disorders may have some genes in common.
+Viral infections and certain medications may also trigger myasthenia gravis or thyroid problems.

-Myasthenia gravis and some thyroid diseases are autoimmune disorders.
-Autoimmune disorders happen when your body makes antibodies (specialized immune system proteins) that mistakenly attack healthy tissue, which are called autoantibodies.
+Myasthenia gravis and some types of thyroid disease are autoimmune disorders.
+Autoimmune disorders happen when your body makes autoantibodies — immune system proteins that mistakenly attack healthy tissue.

-Myasthenia gravis is caused by antibodies attacking acetylcholine receptors (AChRs) in the neuromuscular junction, the space where your nerves and muscles meet.
+Myasthenia gravis is caused by antibodies attacking acetylcholine receptors (AChRs).
+These receptors are found in the neuromuscular junction — the space where nerves and muscles meet.
 When antibodies attack and destroy AChRs, your nerves have trouble communicating with your muscles.

-Some thyroid diseases are caused by antibodies attacking the thyroid, which can lead to either hyperthyroidism or hypothyroidism.
+Some thyroid diseases are caused by antibodies attacking the thyroid.
+This situation can lead to either hyperthyroidism or hypothyroidism.

 1. Graves’ Disease

-Graves’ disease, the most common type of thyroid disease that occurs with myasthenia gravis, is a type of autoimmune thyroid disease that causes hyperthyroidism.
+The most common type of thyroid disease that occurs with myasthenia gravis is Graves’ disease, a type of autoimmune thyroid disease that causes hyperthyroidism.
 People with Graves’ disease make an antibody called thyroid-stimulating immunoglobulin (TSI).
-TSI attaches to your thyroid and tells it to make more thyroid hormone.
+TSI binds to the TSH receptor and tells your thyroid to produce more hormone.

 Too much thyroid hormone (also called thyrotoxicosis) can cause several body functions to speed up.
 Possible symptoms of Graves’ disease include: